Tamago55/Aishiteru-Signal/README.md

    - Enter Katakana characters in the Japanese text area.
    - Click the "Japanese >> Morse" button.
    - The Morse code representation will appear in the Morse code text area.
-   - The traffic light will simulate the Morse code.
+   - The light will simulate the Morse code.

 3. **Translating Morse Code to Katakana**:
    - Enter Morse code in the Morse code text area.